zach-albia/minimal-scalajs/README.md

 This is just a pretty basic template to use when starting a Scala.js project.

-It includes libraries for working with the DOM and jQuery in Scala.js
+It includes libraries for working with the DOM and React 16.0.0 in Scala.js

 If you're new to Scala.js, be sure to check out these great tutorials from the community: